Mikael Ljungman

 Mikael Ljungman (born 25 November 1963) is a Swedish politician, lawyer and businessman.
 He was 2009–2010 convicted of fraud and false accounting related to his business activities, for which he served a two-year prison term.
 He is also known for his association and involvement with two high-profile tech failures: the game console manufacturer Gizmondo in 2005 and IT Factory in 2008.
 After his release from prison, Ljungman became active in the Christian Democrats legal policy network.
 He was selected as a Christian Democrats parliamentary candidate for the 2014 Swedish elections, as number 32 on their Stockholm candidate list.

 Education

-Mikael Ljungman has a Masters of Laws (LL.M.) from Stockholm University.
+Mikael Ljungman has a Master of Laws (LL.M.) from Stockholm University.
 He also studied political science.

 Association with Gizmondo

 Ljungman's company 3P PreForm Marketing and Research began performing research and development work for Gizmondo Europe in 2003 and was paid $7.6 million.
 After Gizmondo Europe's bankruptcy in early 2006, the liquidators had outstanding questions about Ljungman and his company's involvement with Gizmondo Europe Ltd; they were perfectly satisfied with Ljungman's answers.

 In May 2008, Carl Freer bought Gizmondo Europe's intellectual property rights.
 Ljungman worked with Freer on the relaunch of the Gizmondo, with Freer calling him his "co-pilot".
 He traveled to China in early 2008 to arrange manufacturing, a contract purported to be worth $300M.
 The relaunch of Gizmondo never materialized.